Sparker-99/Plutonium-IW5-Plugins/Dsr/README.md

 * **type95.dsr** - Infected mode with humans having Type95, Red Dot Sight and Noob Tube.
 Humans have FMG9 Akimbos as a secondary weapon.
 Initial infected have Riot Shield with Speed and a Desert Eagle with the Tactical Knife attatchment.
 Throwing Knife and Tactical Insertion.
 * **strikerVSjugg.dsr** - Infected mode with humans having Juggernaut and akimbo Magnums & 1 Claymore.
 Initial infected have Juggernaut with striker, semtex and Tactical Insertion.
 Normal Infected players have Striker with XM45, Semtex and Tactical Insertion.
-Initial infected have Riot Shield with Speed and a Desert Eagle with the Tactical Knife attatchment.
-Throwing Knife and Tactical Insertion.
 * **TDM_Sc.dsr** - Softcore team deathmatch mode with classes like assault,smg,shotgun,sniper,heavy gunner.
 Banned items are launchers except javlin,akimbo and scrambler

 More coming soon..